Saini: British era

+Post Independence India

+Castes similar to Sainis in north India are Koeri, Kushwaha, Maurya and Shakya.
+Over the time, these communities have come together and started inter-marrying among themselves for caste consolidation.

 Marriage

 According to the Anthropological Survey of India, "The Saini are endogamous community and observe exogamy at village and gotra level."
 Remarriage after the death of a spouse is permitted nowadays, as is divorce.